-He left the door open for Max – Lewis Hamilton unimpressed with team-mate Bottas
+Lewis Hamilton accuses Valtteri Bottas of leaving ‘the door open’ for Max Verstappen

+Lewis Hamilton accuses teammate Valtteri Bottas of leaving ‘the door open’ for Max Verstappen

-Hamilton fell 19 points behind Max Verstappen following the Dutchman’s victory in Mexico.
+Hamilton fell 19 points behind Max Verstappen following the Dutchman’s victory in Mexico

 Lewis Hamilton accused Mercedes team-mate Valtteri Bottas of leaving “the door open” for Max Verstappen following his rival’s crushing victory at the Mexican Grand Prix.